 You should be screened more often, as directed by your doctor, or if you:

-Note : If you currently have eye symptoms, you should call your doctor for an evaluation.
-In case of an emergency, call for medical help right away.
+Note: If you currently have eye symptoms, you should call your doctor for an evaluation.
+If you think you have an emergency, call for emergency medical services right away.

 What is a cataract?
 NIH Senior Health website.
 Available at: http://nihseniorhealth.gov/cataract/whatisacataract/01.html.
 Accessed November 21, 2013.